promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 1. Outside of XAP:  Dedicated hardware for each group, each set of servers runs an independent XAP runtime environment (aka Service Grid) without sharing the same server between different groups.
 This naive approach is good for simple or temporary scenarios.
 In this case each XAP runtime environment is isolated from each other using [different LOOKUPLOCATORS](#RunningMultipleLocators) or [different LOOKUPGROUPS](#RunningMultipleGroups) value.

-2. [Using Multiple Zones](#RunningMultipleZones):  A single XAP runtime environment spans all servers, where each group of GigaSpaces containers (across several machines) are labeled with a specific Zone.
+2. [Using Multiple Zones](#RunningMultipleZones):  A single XAP runtime environment spans all servers, where each group of XAP containers (across several machines) are labeled with a specific Zone.
 You may have multiple Zones used by different containers on the same server.
 For example, have on server A two containers labeled with zoneX and four containers labeled with zoneY and on server B two containers labeled with zoneX and four containers labeled with zoneY.
 At deployment time, application services (aka processing Unit) are deployed using a specific Zone.
 This instructs the system to provision the services into the corresponding containers.
 Use of multiple Zones breaks logically the runtime environment into different segments.

-3. [Using Multiple Lookup Groups (multicast lookup discovery)](#RunningMultipleGroups):  All servers running multiple GigaSpaces runtime environments, where each GigaSpaces container using a specific Lookup Group when registering with the Lookup Service.
+3. [Using Multiple Lookup Groups (multicast lookup discovery)](#RunningMultipleGroups):  All servers running multiple XAP runtime environments, where each XAP container using a specific Lookup Group when registering with the Lookup Service.
 At deployment time, application services (aka processing Unit) are deployed using a specific lookup group.
 Use of multiple lookup group breaks logically the Infrastructure into different segments.
 The Lookup Group value controlled via the `LOOKUPGROUPS` environment variable.
 When using this option you should make sure multicast is enabled on all machines.

-4. [Using Multiple Lookup Locators (unicast lookup discovery)](#RunningMultipleLocators): All servers running multiple GigaSpaces runtime environments, where each GigaSpaces container using a specific Lookup locator when registering with the Lookup Service.
+4. [Using Multiple Lookup Locators (unicast lookup discovery)](#RunningMultipleLocators): All servers running multiple XAP runtime environments, where each XAP container using a specific Lookup locator when registering with the Lookup Service.
 At deployment time, application services (aka processing Unit) are deployed using a specific lookup locator.
 Use of multiple lookup locators breaks logically the Infrastructure into different segments.
 If you have multiple lookup services running on the same server, each will use a different listening port.
 You may control this port using the `com.sun.jini.reggie.initialUnicastDiscoveryPort` system property.
 The Lookup Locators value controlled via the `LOOKUPLOCATORS` environment variable.

 5. Using a shared XAP runtime environment: A single XAP runtime environment spans all servers, with no use of Zones or Lookup Groups/Locators.
 Application services share the servers and allocation done in a random manner without using any pre-defined segmentation.